Ruben Amorim has ‘character and charisma’ to succeed at Man Utd – Rio Ferdinand

 Current United defender Diogo Dalot described Amorim as “a fantastic coach” and said Portuguese coaches had a habit of being successful in the Premier League.

-Diego Dalot, quoted by Sky Sports on Thursday said: “He is a fantastic coach and knows what he wants.
+Dalot told Sky Sports: “He is a fantastic coach and knows what he wants.
 Very demanding is what I can expect.
 It’s a perfect match for a club like this.

 “The Premier League suits people from Portugal.
 We have a culture of constantly trying to improve ourselves as we come from a small country.